-- 1. Scenario 1: As shown in the figure 4.1.4, UE is placed under coverage of NR1 cell at test point 1.
-At least 20 position queries should be initiated towards UE at TP1 while UE is in idle mode (Taking into account Assumption 1 and 2). - 2.
+- 1. Scenario 1: As seen in the figure 4.1.2-6, UE is placed under coverage of NR1 cell at test point 1.
+At least 20 position queries should be initiated towards UE at TP1 while UE is in idle mode. - 2.
 Scenario 2: UE in idle mode is moved from coverage of NR1 cell to coverage of NR2 cell.
-At least 20 position queries should be initiated towards UE at TP2 while UE is in idle mode (Taking into account Assumption 1 and 2). - 3.
-Scenario 3: UE is connected mode (e.g. ftp).
-The SN and MN are involved in transmitting data.
+At least 20 position queries should be initiated towards UE at TP2 while UE is in idle mode.

+3. Scenario 3: UE is connected mode (e.g. ftp).
 At least 20 position interrogations should be initiated towards UE at TP1.
 UE will move in connected mode to the TP2 under NR2 cell.
-At least 20 position interrogations should be initiated towards UE at TP2 (Taking into account Assumption 1).
+At least 20 position interrogations should be initiated towards UE at TP2.